Hude-Hude/Hude-coding-samples/README.md

 ## Repository Overview

 This repository showcases my coding projects, including work from my time as a research assistant, independent research, and coursework.
-Below are three key projects that demonstrate my programming skills and ability to learn new tools.
+Below are four key projects that demonstrate my programming skills and ability to learn new tools.
 Additionally, I’ve included coding samples from coursework using **Stata**, **MATLAB**, and **R**.

-### 1. **Amazon Biome Coding Test (Python)**
+### 1. **RA Coding Test (Stata)**

-This project was part of a coding test where I analyzed satellite imagery to track deforestation in the Amazon biome.
-I had no prior experience with satellite data or Python libraries like `rasterio`, but within three days, I managed to complete around 80% of the task.
-The main objectives were:
+As part of my RA application, I completed a coding test in Stata to analyze hospital technology adoption under Medicare policy changes.
+Key tasks included:
-- Subsetting satellite data for the Amazon biome.
+- Data cleaning and merging hospital records.
-- Classifying forest and non-forest areas.
+- Calculating a custom index (the Saidin Index) to capture technology adoption.
-- Calculating deforestation rates.
+- Running regressions with fixed effects and clustering, and generating visualizations.
-- Visualizing forest cover changes over time.
+- Summarizing the results in LaTeX for a professional presentation.

-This project highlights my ability to learn new libraries and adapt to different computational environments.
+This project highlights my ability to work under time constraints (completed in under 4 hours) and adapt to complex Stata programming tasks.

 ### 2. **Monte Carlo Simulation in R**